 These points indicate that we were the target of these changes.

 The irony of this all is that one of the main purposes of removing the permit system was to stimulate scientific discovery.
 SNH had even spent £40,000 on creating a shelter at the site for visitors (see below).
-Yet, when the first and only person since this site was opened to the public wants to work on the fossils, we are met with Colin MacFadyen advising the local office to restrict the collecting policy at this site.
+Yet, when the first and only person since this site opened to the public wants to work on the fossils, we are met with Colin MacFadyen advising the local office to restrict collecting at the site.
 One of us would go on to produce the only scientific paper about Achanarras since the site was opened to the general public (see here).